phonedotcom/API-SDK-android/docs/MenusApi.md

 <a name="deleteAccountMenu"></a>
 # **deleteAccountMenu**
-> DeleteMenu deleteAccountMenu(accountId, menuId)
+> DeleteEntry deleteAccountMenu(accountId, menuId)

-Delete an individual menu
+Delete an individual menu.

+Delete an individual menu.
 See Account Menus for more info on the properties.

 ### Example
 ```java